Why Homage Watches Are So Popular

 Homage watches are popular because they make familiar design language accessible.
 They lower the barrier to entry, support experimentation, and often lead people deeper into modding, custom watches, and independent brands.

 The best homage watches are honest about what they are.
 They do not pretend to be the original.
-They give people a way to explore the design language, learn what they like, and sometimes build something more personal from there.
+They give people a way to explore design language, learn what they like, and sometimes build something more personal from there.

-For practical buying guidance, read: Best Homage Watches Under $500.
+For practical buying guidance, read Best Homage Watches Under $500.